P404-Devices/device_xiaomi_cmi/README.md

-Copyright (C) 2021 Project 404
+Copyright (C) 2020-2021 Project 404

-Device configuration for Xiaomi MI 10
+Device configuration for Xiaomi MI 10 Pro
 =========================================

-The Xiaomi MI 10 (codenamed _"umi"_) is a high-end smartphone from Xiaomi.
+The Xiaomi MI 10 Pro (codenamed _"cmi"_) is a high-end smartphone from Xiaomi.

 It was announced on February 2020.
 Release date was February 2020.